 Department of Public Health

 HLTH 1360.
-The Fundamentals of Health Promotion and Health Careers.
+The Fundamentals of Population Health and Health Careers.
 3 Hours.

-Students explore the determinants of health; theories of health behavior; the nature and history of health education; and the role of the health educator as a professional in the school, work, clinical, and community settings to promote health and prevent disease.
+Students explore the determinants of health; theories of health behavior; the nature and history of public health; ethical professional standards; and the role of the public health professional in the school, work, clinical, community, and global settings to promote health and prevent disease.
+Students engage in early career preparation activities.
+Students engage in early career preparation activities.

 HLTH 1366.
 Lifestyle and Wellness.
 3 Hours.
 [TCCN: PHED 1304]